maksumi/maksumi/README.md

 ### I'm currently...

-- Currently collaborating with the translation of the site [javascript.info](javascript.info) into [spanish](https://github.com/javascript-tutorial/es.javascript.info)
+- Collaborating with the translation of the site [javascript.info](javascript.info) into [spanish](https://github.com/javascript-tutorial/es.javascript.info)

 - Learning frontend